Diamond FAQs: Ideal Cut Diamonds

 The Scintillation Report is a unique and detailed report created by the American Gem Society Laboratories (AGSL).
 The AGSL has worked for years to refine the science behind a diamond’s sparkle.
 To arrive at the Scintillation Report, the AGSL had to perform hundreds of thousands of tests with different diamond cuts, light spectrums, and so on.

 At Ritani, we’re always on the hunt for the newest and best innovations.
 We partnered with AGSL to provide you with Scintillation Reports so you feel confident in the diamond you’re buying.
-We also use the report to help us select round cut diamonds for the Ritani Reserve.

 How does the Scintillation Report work?